 Take a look at these 5 different approaches.

 Each one is designed to help you get more productive in the time you have available.
-None of them is particularly new and neither do you need to be a rocket scientist to master any of the techniques, but find one that works for you and your work rate could go through the roof!
+None of them is particularly new and neither do you need to be a rocket scientist to master any of the techniques, but find one that works for you, and your work rate could go through the roof!

-In many instances, new technologies can be implemented to improve productivity and job satisfaction – but in some, it’s just good old-fashioned concentration, hard work and even a pen & paper.
+In many instances, new technologies can be implemented to improve productivity and job satisfaction – but in some, it’s just good old-fashioned concentration, hard work, and even a pen & paper.

-1. Conquer your distractions
+1. Conquer Your Distractions

-For this technique to work, you need to be ruthless and self-disciplined, with a single minded determination not to be led astray by all the usual workplace distractions.
+For this technique to work, you need to be ruthless and self-disciplined, with a single-minded determination not to be led astray by all the usual workplace distractions.
 You WILL complete the task at hand and nothing in the world (OK, the office) is going to stop you.

 Unsurprisingly, eliminating distractions is one of the most effective ways to increase your productivity.

-Setting honourable intentions is all very well, but it needs to be backed by action.
+Setting honorable intentions is all very well, but it needs to be backed by action.
 No doubt you’re well aware of all the ways your attention is diverted away from the job in front of you – so how can you effectively block them out?

 For most of us, the internet is the biggest distraction.
 A quick impulse buy on Amazon, a furtive glance at your Facebook feed, a tempting article to read to a brief check of the latest cinema releases are all but a click away and far too easy to succumb to.